storybookjs/ember/docs/configure/theming.md

 <!-- prettier-ignore-end -->

-Above we're updating the theme with the following changes:
+Above, we're updating the theme with the following changes:

 -  A custom color palette (defined in the `app` and `color` variables).
 -  Custom fonts (defined in the `font` and `text` variables).